Things to Do in the Shenandoah Valley

 - P. Buckley Moss Museum: Guided tours, gift items, and prints are available.
 Special signing events during the year.
 Twenty-five minutes away.

 - Blackfriars Shakespeare Theater: The Blackfriars is the home to Shenandoah Shakespeare, an internationally acclaimed theatre company that performs Shakespeare’s works under their original staging conditions-amidst audiences under the chandelier lights of the world’s only re-creation of Shakespeare’s own indoor theatre.
 Twenty minutes away.

 - Sunspots Studios & Glass Blowing: Featuring our own glassblowing studio in the heart of Staunton.
 Beautiful gallery and gift shop.
 Twenty minutes away.

 - Red Brick District: Walk the streets of Staunton’s art and cultural district.

 - Ox-Eye Vineyards Tasting Room: Located across the street from Sunspots Studio and a few blocks from Blackfriar’s Playhouse.
 The owners chose to bring their wine to the people in this 1904 winery building in the historic Wharf district of downtown Staunton.

 - Barren Ridge Vineyards : The winery features hand crafted wines that are available daily for tastings along wit complementary tours.
 A large patio with a picnic area is provided with gorgeous views of the Shenandoah Valley for you to relax, have a bite to eat and a glass of wine.
 Complimentary tasting cards…just ask us!

-- Barking Dog Wine Bar: New!
+- Yelping Dog Wine Bar: New!
 Wine bar with wine tastings located on Beverley Street in downtown Staunton.
 Cheeses, bottles of wine, and gourmet sandwiches to purchase.

 - Red Beard Brewing: Tasting room located on South Lewis Street in downtown Staunton.